raynaharrisphd/raynaharrisphd.github.io/_posts/2026-04-05-treefrog-yoga.md

 ---
 layout: post
-title: "Apres Ski Flow 8 - Tree Frog"
+title: "Apres Ski Flow 8 - Dancing Tree Frog"
 date: 2026-02-15
 excerpt: "This yoga is built around the half frog as the peak restorative pose.
 It incorporates balancing poses tree and dancer.
 A static and moving warm-up and cool down will help your body feel great after one of the last days of this years ski season."
 categories: yoga